valdetad/valdetad/README.md

 Hey, I'm Valdeta 👋

-I'm 22 year old developer based in North Macedonia, computer engineering student with experience developing Java console apps and
+I'm a 22-year-old developer based in North Macedonia, currently studying computer engineering.
+Proficient in the .NET framework using C#.
+Also, I have hands-on experience in developing Java console applications and Android apps.
-Android apps.

 ## Tools & Technologies I Embrace